mevianna/ISA/support_vector_machines/en/content/svm_variants.md

 [![image.png](https://i.postimg.cc/PNG9cCW0/image.png)](https://postimg.cc/RJRgJVbT)

 But it's worth mentioning, that this classification algorithm has an addicional concept, which is **marginal planes**.
-On the picture bellow is the dotted red line placed on each side of the best fit line, equidistant from it.
+We can see them on the picture bellow, the dotted red line placed on each side of the best fit line, equidistant from it.

 [![image.png](https://i.postimg.cc/8PjLXycx/image.png)](https://postimg.cc/xcVkc3KP)

 The main goal of SVC is to maximize the distance between this two dotted red line.
-And the datapoints that lie on them are called **support vectors**.
+And the datapoints (orange and green circles) that lie on them are called **support vectors**.
 Here is where the name comes from, they are crucial because they _support_ the position and orientation of the best fit line.

 ## Support Vector Regression (SVR)

+This variant of SVM is used for regression problems, when we want to predict a continuos output.
+For example, the algorithm has to analyse the features of a dataset to give an estimeted value for the target - like area of the house, how many bedrooms and bathrooms there are, and location to predict the price of the house.

+> [!IMPORTANT]
+> It works by minimizing the distance between the predicted output and the actual output.

-Comparison of all variants:
+## Comparison of all variants:

 [![image.png](https://i.postimg.cc/MZCqQHkG/image.png)](https://postimg.cc/QVJ2LXdL)